 Failure to recognize a significant defense in a client’s case.

 In a recent Ohio case, when the client’s girlfriend moved out of the home they shared, she sued him to recover payment for her interest in the home.
 His lawyer failed to introduce any evidence of the outstanding mortgage debt that materially reduced the couple’s equity in the home.
 Taking the mortgage into account would have saved the client $40,000 in the amount awarded to the girlfriend to cover her interest.
 The lawyer also failed to file a counterclaim for the value of jointly held vehicles that the girlfriend retained when she moved out.
-In addition, the lawyer failed to utilize procedures that might have improved the client’s likelihood of success: he failed to file motions that might have terminated the girlfriend’s case, failed to conduct discovery (deposition testimony, written questions, and requests for documents concerning her claims), did not prepare the client for trial, submitted no exhibits, and failed to make a closing argument at the conclusion of the trial.
+In addition, the lawyer failed to utilize procedures that might have improved the client’s likelihood of success: he failed to file motions that might have terminated the girlfriend’s case, failed to conduct discovery (deposition testimony, written questions, and requests for documents concerning her claims), did not prepare the client for trial, submitted no exhibits, and failed to make a closing argument after the trial.
 Not surprisingly, the court stated that malpractice was “obvious.”

 Failure to know and include necessary language when drafting a legal document, such as a will, trust, or contract.

 In another case, the lawyer drafted a trust for his client, allocating the client’s assets to her chosen beneficiaries.
 The client had created and abandoned several previous trusts.
 The lawyer who drafted the final trust before the client’s death failed to include the language necessary to revoke previous trusts so that the client’s assets could be distributed to the beneficiaries in accordance with the terms of the final trust document.
 One intended beneficiary lost 10% of what she would have received if the trust had been drafted properly.

 Unfortunately, the beneficiary of a will or trust is not the client of the lawyer preparing the document—the person making the will or trust is the client.
 In this case, the beneficiary could not recover for the lawyer’s malpractice because he was not her lawyer.